vinceanalytics/vince/README.md

 # vince

 The Cloud Native Web Analytics Platform.
+Built on a persistent and fast key value store that support ACID transactions with serializable snapshot isolation (SSI) guarantees.

 # Features